mortenschioler/squarity/README.md

 You can run the process in the foreground in a dedicated Terminal.
 Use CTRL+C to terminate the server.

-### Acknowledgements
+## Acknowledgements

 Although this software program is almost entirely original, the board SVG structure and colors (encoded in inline HTML representations under `src/`) are a modified copy of those in [lichess.org](https://github.com/lichess-org/lila).

-### License
+## License

-Do feel free to take the GNU Affero General Public License licensing seriously; you may modify this program source and deploy a netowkr application as you please _provided that you also license the resulting program source under the GNU Affero General Public License_.
+Do feel free to take the GNU Affero General Public License licensing seriously; you may modify this program source and deploy it a network application as you please _provided that you also license the resulting program source under the GNU Affero General Public License_.
 See `LICENSE` for more details.